bugzbit/bugzbit.github.io/_posts/2020-08-28-the-most-expensive-stuff-ever-bought--some-of-them-are-just-awesome.md

 ---
-layout: post
+layout: post-right-sidebar
 title: The Most Expensive Stuff ever bought.
 Some of them are just awesome
 author:
 categories:
   - Entertainment
 image: uploads/expensive watch.jpg
 featured: false
-keywords: "billionaire manhattan shark car"
+keywords: billionaire manhattan shark car
 ---

 From Dead Sharks to Golden Cars, here are some of the most expensive stuff ever bought.
 Some of them are just unbelievable